FAQ

 What documentation?

-Like at a doctor’s office, tattoo shop, or gym, therapy requires consent and an understanding of expectations to be safe and effective.
+Like at a doctor’s office, tattoo shop, or gym, therapy requires consent and an understanding of expectations to be safe.

 I ask everyone to review and sign explanations of privacy as a person attending therapy, consents to attend therapy, and explanations of my private practice policies (the nuts and bolts of things like contacting me between sessions, cancellations, and payment).